ameeraadam/Data-Engineer-Tech-Challenge-TAP/README.md

 - What are the cheapest and most convenient towns to purchase a resale flat?
 - What are the cheapest and most convenient towns to rent a flat?
     - Convenience is defined by the number of available supermarkets, hawker centers, and clinics
-- Which towns should be prioritised in building new supermarkets and clinics?
+- Which towns should be prioritised in building new hawker centers, supermarkets, and clinics?

 **Note**: